This page contains historical information about the impact of various forms of communication on life in Denton.

 At the 2016 Annual Parish Meeting we were told that Denton was now in the programme and that a new Green Box (Cabinet) would be installed at the junction of Trunch Hill and Middle Road.
 In November 2017 the box was installed and, though BT failed to tell anyone, the new service was available.

-Unfortunately residents in the northern parts of the village are too far away from the new cabinet to benefit significantly.
-They have been told that, eventually, another box will be provided to support that area but no timetable has been specified.
+During 2018 another new box was installed near Sunbeam Cottage on Norwich Road to serve properties in that area.
+Unfortunately residents in the more remote parts of the village are too far away from the new cabinets to benefit significantly.
+They have been told that, eventually, other means will be provided to support them.

 An NCC Report on the state of the project in October 2017 is now available.